Seek & Destroy: Personnel

+Certifications

 Use in sports

-The song was also the theme song of former WCW, TNA, WWE, and AEW wrestler Sting and former AAA wrestler Cibernético.
+The song was also the theme song of former WCW, TNA, WWE, and AEW retired wrestler Sting and former AAA wrestler Cibernético.
 In Sting's case, the song was a live recording from Woodstock '99 which would be included on the 1999 compilation WCW Mayhem: The Music.
+Sting used the song for two of his All Elite Wrestling career matches at All In London at Wembley Stadium and his retirement match at Revolution 2024.

-Since 2015, the San Jose Sharks of the National Hockey League have used "Seek & Destroy" as their entrance theme, as many of the band members are Sharks fans.
+Since 2013, the San Jose Sharks of the National Hockey League have used "Seek & Destroy" as their entrance theme, as many of the band members are Sharks fans.

 The Pittsburgh Penguins, St. Louis Blues, Edmonton Oilers and the New Jersey Devils of the National Hockey League also use the song as their entrance theme during home games.

 As of 2010, it is being used as the home theme song for the Australian rugby league team, the Canterbury-Bankstown Bulldogs.
 In attempt to end his batting slump, White Sox baseman Gordon Beckham began using "Seek & Destroy" as his introduction theme in May 2010, replacing The Outfield's "Your Love".
 Zoic Studios created a television commercial for NASCAR that features "Seek & Destroy."
 It aired in May 2010.